LH 101 Practical Skills

 LH 114 Business Practices

-Students will acquire the skills needed to obtain employment.
-The course will also cover the basic legal requirements and strategies required to set up a horticulture business.
+The course covers the skills to obtain employment and also learn the basic legal requirements and strategies required to set up a horticulture business.

-In addition to the core curriculum, students participate in food growing classes, guest lectures by experts with a wide range of horticulture specialties, various garden projects at the Gardens at HCP or off-site, and two weeks of work experience with host employers in the local horticulture industry.
+In addition to the core curriculum, students participate in various garden projects at the Gardens at HCP or off-site, and two weeks of work experience with host employers in the local horticulture industry.